jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 Did you catch any problem in this strategy?
 Anything else than the fact that a traditional pizza would be burn after 20min at 210°C?

 Effectively this management is inefficient as Apach' cooks spend a good part of their days doing nothing more than waiting, they are truly **idle**.
 On a good day, they might work **15 minutes** per hour, it gives them enough time to **sleep** half of the day.
 Dare not to say that they are sloths, they are actually very skillful employees limited by the company's strategy, a strategy issued by the administration.
+Apach' is therefore quickly running out of control if it receives more calls than the cooks can handle.

 If this workload management seems counterintuitive, it actually reflects the architecture behind a synchronous web-server.
 Let's see how we could compare **Apach' Hut** kitchen nightmare with their online infrastructure.